yxonic/ycc1/README.md

 And you can find test inputs inside `test/examples`.
 Random/artificial inputs can be generated using tools from `scripts/`.

 When debugging, showing more debugging information can be helpful.
-You can enable this by defining `DEBUG` variable.
+This feature is turned on by default.
+You can define RELEASE variable to disable it.

     make clean
-    DEBUG=DEBUG make test
+    RELEASE=1 make test

 ## Documentation